The Martial Compendium 5E

 Martial Superiority

-You learn certain special combat abilities referred to as maneuvers, which in turn are fueled by your superiority dice.
+You learn certain special combat abilities referred to as maneuvers, which in turn are fueled by your Stamina.

 You can only use one maneuver per turn.
 When you gain a level in Fighter, you can replace one maneuver you know with a different one.

-Superiority Dice: You start with two d6 superiority dice.
-At later levels, the amount of superiority dice you have available is based on to the proficiency bonus gained from levels in classes belonging to the Warrior Group.
-The size of the dice progresses according to the Fighter Table.
-You can expend a superiority die to fuel maneuvers and certain other features.
-Each time you roll initiative, or take a Short or Long Rest, you regain all your expended superiority dice.
+Stamina: You start with two Stamina.
+At later levels, the amount of Stamina you have available is based on to the proficiency bonus gained from levels in classes belonging to the Warrior Group.
+You can expend Stamina to fuel maneuvers and certain other features.
+At the end of each combat, or when you take a Short or Long Rest, you regain all your expended Stamina.

 Saving Throws: Some of your maneuvers require your target to make a saving throw to resist the maneuver’s effects.
 The saving throw DC is calculated as follows: